jose-Abel/lifestyle-articles-rails-capstone/README.md

 To upload image was implemented with the gems carrierwave, minimagick and fog-aws.

-The test were made with Rails minitest library.
+The test were made with Rails Rspec gem and also with Rails minitest library.

 ## Built With
 - Ruby programming language